 We always embrace the culture and make a huge effort to integrate ourselves into our new surroundings.
 Living in the city of Sydney however, we don’t come into contact too often with many locals.
 We took it upon ourselves to find some good old Australian sources, and here is what we found:

-Watch the video, but do remember to scroll down to find a list of Australian foods you must try when in Australia.
+Watch the video, but do remember to scroll down to find a full list of Australian foods you must try when in Australia.

 As mentioned above, Australia doesn’t typically have a signature dish.